-DMACC and City of Waukee instructor to be determined
+DMACC and City of Waukee instructors, Chandler Thayer and Dave Oldham

-Emergency Medical Technician (EMT) is offered only in the fall semester.
+Emergency Medical Technician (EMT) is offered in the fall and spring semester during 3-4 block.
 Some evenings or weekends may be required for clinical settings and will be scheduled with the instructor.

 Waukee Innovation and Learning Center